 Long-term efficacy and safety beyond one-year use

-Potential role in male sexual dysfunction of various etiologies
+Potential role in male sexual dysfunction of various etiologies, including psychogenic erectile dysfunction

 Neuroimaging studies to better understand central mechanisms